nigelnnk/nigelnnk.github.io/content/authors/admin/_index.md

 #     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include deep graph learning and its applications, including AI4Science.
+bio: My research interests include deep graph learning and its applications, including AI4Science research and anomaly detection.

 # Interests to show in About widget
 interests: